RSA Encryptor/Decryptor/Key Generator/Cracker

 To verify a signature, put the signature in the text field and click verify.
 If you signed an ascii string instead of a hash, you can use the character string mode to see the original.

-To crack a key, enter the public modulus and exponent and click the crack button.
+To crack a key, enter the public modulus and exponent in hex and click the crack button.
 This function will only crack keys 40 bits long or shorter.
 Please do not use 40 bit keys to encrypt your sensitive data.

 Interesting historical note: The export policies of the United States did not allow encryption schemes using keys longer than 40 bits to be exported until 1996.
 By that point, 40 bit keys could easily be cracked in under 4 hours by a cluster of workstations.
 The method used behind the scenes on this site is a simple brute force search of 203,280,221 sorted primes.
 I could probably get it going faster by changing the order but it's just not worth it.
 As it stands, my test key can be cracked in less than 4 tenths of a second.